Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 <a id="mac"></a>
 ## macOS

-The Moddable SDK build uses Zephyr SDK v4.2.0-rc1 (commit `ffb28eed`).
+The Moddable SDK build uses Zephyr SDK v4.3 or later.

 <a id="mac-instructions"></a>
 ### Installing